Underwriting Plugin

 • Use DataFetcher.getInstance().getQuoteUnderwritingFlags()

-• Make informed decisions about flag creation/updates
+• Make informed decisions about flag creation and updates

-3. Handle All Request Types
+2. Handle All Request Types

 • Implement both quote and policy transaction methods

-4. Use Unique Rule Identifiers
+3. Use Unique Rule Identifiers

 • Set meaningful tag values for each flag type